CodeNameKND14/Student-Grades-Analysis-Python/README.md

 #### Top Performing Schools (By Passing Rate)

-- Create a table that highlights the top 5 performing schools based on Overall Passing Rate.
-Include:
+- Created a table that highlighted the top 5 performing schools based on Overall Passing Rate, including:

   - School Name
   - School Type